What you should know about personal founder guarantees

 What is needed for a personal guarantee?

 The short answer: a lot.
 For starters, you’ll need to give a complete record of all your personal assets and liabilities.
 Here is a closer look at what entrepreneurs need to provide lenders and many corporate card issuers when giving a personal guarantee to access business credit:

 This is where you give a detailed estimate of how much capital will be needed to start up or expand.
 This includes how much you have now and how much you will need to borrow.

 This can include month-by-month revenue projections, cash flow projections, and any assumptions about expenses and profit for the first two to four quarters.
 Here, the lender wants to assess your financial culture.

-- What collateral you can provide: This could be your family home, your cars, your retirement funds.
+This could be your family home, your cars, or your retirement funds.
 In short, any liquid asset or non-liquid asset that you can give up in case you default.
 You’ll need to include the market value of these assets too.

 Along with these documents, you’ll need to sign the guarantee.
 It’s a document—that looks a little like this unconditional guarantee form from the Small Business Administration—that sets out the terms of your guarantee.